 (3) Order field testing to be conducted in accordance with paragraph (D) of this rule.

-(4) Seek guidance from the Ohio school bus construction standards advisory committee at the committee's next quarterly meeting.
-The committee shall make recommendations to the department regarding the action to be taken in response to the request.
+(4) Seek guidance from the Ohio school bus construction standards advisory group at the group's next meeting.
+The advisory group shall make recommendations to the department regarding the action to be taken in response to the request.

 (D) The department may order field testing of any new or additional equipment or products as part of the process of evaluating a request for permission submitted pursuant to paragraph (B) of this rule.
 The length and extent of the field test shall be determined by the department based on the nature of the product being tested, but shall be conducted on no fewer than three school buses.
 If a field test is being conducted pursuant to a request submitted by a school bus manufacturer, the manufacturer will be expected to maintain, adjust, and modify the equipment or product at no cost to the school bus owner.
 At the conclusion of the field test, an evaluation of the equipment or product shall be submitted on a form provided by the department by at least three school bus drivers, one school bus mechanic, and one school transportation director.